Monetary Policy and Unemployment

-This video provides a basic overview of unemployment and how it’s measured.
+This video in the Feducation series provides a basic overview of unemployment and how it’s measured.
 It also provides an understanding of the FOMC’s role in promoting maximum employment and price stability.

 OK, good afternoon and welcome to this session of Feducation.
 Thank you all for joining us and sharing your lunch with us.

 My name is Mary Suiter, and I’m the assistant vice president responsible for economic education for the Federal Reserve Bank of St. Louis.
 Feducation was developed to provide economic content and to equip people with a better understanding of the Federal Reserve and it’s policy actions.

 The topic for this episode is Monetary Policy and Unemployment, and we started by conducting a simulation with the goal of helping attendees understand how unemployment is measured.
 This began when we distributed yellow, pink or green slips of paper to each audience member.

 I’d like those of you who have yellow slips of paper if you’ll raise your hand.
 I’d like you to move over to this section.
 You can leave your lunch, you’re gonna come back—just go over there for a moment.

 And there should be a few people who have pink slips of paper.
 I’d like you to go here in these two rows near the cameras for just a minute.
 And the rest of you should have green slips of paper, right?
 Everyone has a green slip of paper?
 I want you to come over here.
 I have chairs over here and I have candy bars at these chairs … and I want each of you with green slips to have a seat and a candy bar.